amanda/annainwonderland/README.md

 ## usage

-python annainwonderland.py sourcetextfile [list of people to insert]
+python annainwonderland.py sourcetextfile [-l text file list of people to insert]

+a file called 'sourcetextfile-swapped' will appear in the current directory with your new people inserted.